tammo-v/astro-platform-starter/src/pages/contact.md

 info@symboliccomputing.com

-All messages will be read and responded to directly.
+All messages will be read and responded to.